 Jack Allen, C, Michigan State

 The Chargers said goodbye to Nick Hardwick this offseason.
-They'll try Chris Watt out as a replacement, but the natural guard could struggle at the center position.
-Here's a solution if that happens.
+They'll try Chris Watt out as a replacement, but the natural guard could struggle at the center position; he's been woeful thus far in 2015.
+Here's a solution if he doesn't improve.

 Some cornerback depth wouldn't hurt here, just so the Chargers won't be in trouble if either Brandon Flowers or Jason Verrett goes down.

 Mock is currently being worked on.
 Last updated 1 hour(s) 31 minute(s) ago